Selective Volume Mixup for Video Action Recognition: Experiments

+\textbf{Something-Something and Mini-Kinetics}.
+We empirically evaluate the effectiveness of adopting SV-Mix on various video models using the Something-Something dataset in Table \ref{sthsth}.
+It can be observed that our proposed SV-Mix achieves consistent performance improvement across various datasets on both CNN and transformer models.
+Particularly, SV-Mix improves the performance of TSM by 1.7\% and 1.0\% on Something-Something V1 and V2, it also boosts the accuracy on Mini-Kinetics by 0.7\%.
+SV-Mix in R(2+1)D yields a 0.8\% boost on Something-Something V1, rising to 1.4\% on V2, with a 0.6\% gain in Mini-Kinetics.
+When adopted to MViTv2, our SV-Mix still brings improvement by 0.9\% on Something-Something V1, 1.13\% on V2, and a 0.2\% boost in Mini-Kinetics.
+Adopting SV-Mix in Uniformer, we achieve performance gains as 0.5\% in both Something-Something V1 \& V2 and 0.3\% in Mini-Kinetics.

 \textbf{Other Datasets}.
 We conducted further evaluations of SV-Mix on datasets with relatively small sizes, including UCF101, Diving48, and EGTEA Gaze+ in Table \ref{other}.
 Compared to larger datasets such as Something-Something V1\&V2, these datasets tend to suffer from more severe overfitting problems.
 As a result, the performance gains of SV-Mix are more significant on these datasets.
 Specifically, SV-Mix boosts the performance of TSM by 3.2\%, 2.6\% , 2.0\% on UCF101, Diving48 and EGTEA GAZE+, respectively.
-On stronger MViTv2, the improvements are still significant: 2.2\%, 3.1\% , 1.3\% on UCF101, Diving48 and EGTEA GAZE+, respectively.
+On more sophisticated transformer models, the improvements are still significant.
+Notably, ViVit, which only conducts temporal reasoning on the CLS token of each frame, shows relatively poorer performance, especially for Diving48 and EGTEA GAZE+, where temporal reasoning capabilities are more critical.
+In these cases, SV-Mix achieved the most significant performance improvements, with gains of +6.2\% and +4.8\%, respectively.